prateekroopra/Dummy-npm/README.md

 npm start
 ```

-Your app will be running at localhost:8080
+The app will be running at localhost:8080